llibuda/impresario/README.md

 The following repositories are related to Impresario:
 * [impresario-macros](https://github.com/llibuda/impresario-macros) provides code examples for Impresario macro libraries.
   They can be used as starting point for own libraries.
+* [impresario-doc](https://github.com/llibuda/impresario-doc) contains the source code for Impresario's online help and its GitHub pages.